Ukraine says its forces attacked by Russian troops

 Tuesday's clashes broke out at two checkpoints near the town of Slovyanoserbsk, northwest of the city of Luhansk.

-Russian motorised infantry had been tracked inside Russia heading towards the Ukrainian border, as well as an artillery division, Lysenko said.
+Russian motorized infantry had been tracked inside Russia heading towards the Ukrainian border, as well as an artillery division, Lysenko said.
 There were no casualty figures.

 The new fighting prompted Poroshenko to decide to cut short his visit to the World Economic Forum in the Swiss resort of Davos and return to Ukraine, his spokesman said on Facebook.